MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/h-platform-automation-and-devops.md

 - Leverage a policy-driven approach with clear RBAC boundaries to centrally enforce consistency and security across application teams.

-- In the spirit of accelerating Azure adoption, the central “Platform Team” should be leveraged to establish a common set of templates and libraries for application teams to draw upon.
+- In the spirit of accelerating Azure adoption, the central “Platform Team” should be used to establish a common set of templates and libraries for application teams to draw upon.

     - For example, horizontal (cross-function) guidance can help to support migrations through subject matter expertise and more importantly, ensure alignment with the overall target CAF enterprise-scale landing zone architecture.